-Communication students at Southwestern Adventist University choose one of the department's four major areas of study: Journalism, PR and Advertising, Radio-TV-Film, or Rhetoric.
+Communication students at Southwestern Adventist University choose one of the department's three major areas of study: Journalism, PR and Advertising, or Radio-TV-Film.
+The department also offers a minor in Speech Communication.
 Many communication students acquire valuable training and experience at one or more of the following facilities on or adjoining the campus:

-88.3 KJCR, the University's FM station KGSW, Channel 31, the University's TV station The Studios at Southwestern, our digital audio and video production facility Cable TV Channel 49 at the Keene Seventh-day Church
+88.3 KJCR, the University's FM station KGSW, Channel 31, the University's TV station The Studios at Southwestern (digital audio/video production) Cable TV Channel 8 in Keene